turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 Here's what we use from the NEAR Rust SDK for unit testing:
 - module `near_sdk::test_utils`
   - struct `VMContextBuilder` - makes it easier to construct a `near_sdk::VMContext`
-  - function`get_created_receipts()` - used to check that contract functions are creating the expected receipts
+  - function`get_created_receipts()` - used to check that contract functions are creating the expected transaction receipts
   - function `get_logs()` - used to check that the contract functions are emitting the expected logs
 - `near_sdk::VMContext` - this is the key center piece for unit testing contract execution
-- macro `near_sdk::testing_env!` - is the glue that brings it all together by preparing a mocked blockchain testing environment with a provided near_sdk::VMContext`
+- macro `near_sdk::testing_env!` - is the glue that brings it all together by preparing a mocked blockchain testing environment using a `near_sdk::VMContext` that is provided

 At a high level, the general unit test code pattern is:
 ```rust